jmogl/VerletBallPhysicsDemo/README.md

 # Verlet Ball Physics Demo

-Javascript Ball Physics 2D Simulation using Verlet Integration.
-Goal is to learn Javascript along with physics collision simulaton.
+JavaScript Ball Physics 2D Simulation using Verlet Integration.
+Project goal is to learn JavaScript along with physics collision simulaton.
 Next major version will use Three.js 3D library.
-This app is a work in progress and not intended to be a robust application for every Web browser.
+This demo is a work in progress and not intended to be a robust application for every device / Web browser.
 Tested on iPhone & iPad (Chrome and Safari), Android Nexus 6P, Windows 10, Mac OSX.

 By Jeff Miller.
 Released under MIT License.
 Last Update: 9/1/17